danieljohnbrosman08211986/macos/readme.md

 ### How do I change the amount of CPU or RAM and the GPU in size?

-  By default, the container will be allowed to use a maximum of 20 CPU cores and 48 GB of RAM.
+  By default, the container will be allowed to use a maximum of 20 CPU cores and 48 GB of RAM and 48 of GPU

   If you want to adjust this, you can specify the desired amount using the following environment variables: